Kabooley/re-transcript/publishing-item.md

 概要説明
 機能（チェックマーク）
-売り込みポイント（☆マーク）
+売り込みポイント（☆ マーク）
 プライバシーとセキュリティに関しての説明
-SNSへの案内
+SNS への案内

 ```
 Replace new tab page with a personal dashboard featuring to-do, weather, and inspiration.
 What if every new tab could calm your mind and increase your focus?

 Achieve your goals faster and more consistently with your own personal dashboard.
 Featuring to-do lists, weather, daily photos, and encouraging quotes.

 Join over 3 million energized users who have levelled-up their workspace and day-to-day productivity with Momentum.

 ☆☆☆ Featured in Tim Ferriss’ Tools of Titans, WWDC21, The Wall Street Journal, Product Hunt, Lifehacker, BuzzFeed, and TheDailyMuse! ☆☆☆

 ☆☆  Key Features ☆☆

 ✓ New inspiring photo, quote, and mantra each day
 ✓ Friendly reminders of your most important task
 ✓ Easy to use to-do list manager
 ✓ Shortcuts to your favorite websites and apps
 ✓ Local weather info
 ✓ Google/Bing/DuckDuckGo search options
 ✓ Customizable — show/hide features as you like
 ✓ Private and secure — we don’t share or sell your data

 Transform your screen to the gorgeous dashboard that keeps you on track.

 Note: For the best experience, after installing Momentum click the ‘Keep it’ button on the ‘Change back to Google’ notification.
 This will show Momentum on each new tab as intended. 🙂

 ☆☆ Do More With Plus: 11 Fresh Features to Maximize Your Workspace ☆☆
 Momentum Plus offers additional productivity tools to support positive workflows and increase focus.